When will the January sales start?

 When do January sales 2022 start in the UK?

-Get ahead of the deals now so you don’t miss out on big New Year bargains
+Everything you need to know about how long the sales last and whether the discounts are as good as Black Friday

-New Year’s Day is almost here, which means stepping into the January sales and exploring reductions across everything from iPhones to mattresses and tech, as well as savings at big-name retailers like Amazon and Zara.
+New Year’s Day is finally here, which means stepping into the January sales and exploring reductions across everything from iPhones to mattresses and tech, as well as savings at big-name retailers like Amazon and Zara.

 If you’re making a list and looking for shopping inspiration, we’ve rounded up some of our key best buys from 2021 to give you a handy list of products you need on your radar.
 And don’t forget to keep checking our liveblog for all the latest deals and January sales savings as they land too.